 On the gift of grace, Bishop Will Willimon said, "In the Wesleyan tradition, grace can be defined as the power of God working in you to give you a transformed life."

 We experience three kinds of grace in our life with God — prevenient, justifying and sanctifying.

 Prevenient grace literally means "the grace that comes before."
 Prevenient grace calls us into a relationship with God before we are even aware of God.
 It prepares us for the dawning awareness that God loves us so much that God seeks us out first.

 Justifying grace happens when Christians abandon all those vain attempts to justify themselves before God, to be seen as “just” in God’s eyes through religious and moral practices.
 When God’s “justifying grace” is experienced and accepted, it’s a time of pardon and forgiveness, of new peace and joy and love.

 Sanctifying grace enables us to grow into the image of Christ and leads to inward and outward holiness.

-Rev. Wendy Hudson-Jacoby explained in Interpreter magazine, "Grace, God acting in our lives, is truly free.
+Rev. Wendy Hudson-Jacoby explained, "Grace, God acting in our lives, is truly free.
 However, we know that from God's side, grace is costly.
 The cross is a stark response of how costly grace is to God.
 To give ourselves to God in response to this grace costs us our lives.

 "However, there is a greater cost — the cost of not responding, the cost of non-discipleship.
 When we don't respond to God's grace it costs us peace with God, the peace of God, the joy of knowing that we belong to God, and the power of God working in our lives to accomplish what we simply cannot accomplish on our own."